Rakesh9100/CalcDiverse/Calculators/Arithmetic-Geometric-Progression-Calculator/README.md

-# <p align="center">Arithmetic Progression Calculator</p>
+# Arithmetic-Geometric Progression Calculator

 ## Description :-

-Calculates nth Term and sum of n Terms present in an Arithematic Sequence.
+Calculates nth Term and sum of n Terms of the Arithematic-Geometric Sequence.

 ## Tech Stacks :-